lokalise/lokalise-push-action/README.md

-# GitHub action to push changed translation files from Lokalise
+# GitHub action to push changed translation files to Lokalise

 GitHub action to upload changed translation files in the base language from your GitHub repository to [Lokalise TMS](https://lokalise.com/).